eugnsp/library/data_structures_and_algorithms/numeric.md

 ## Floating-point arithmetic

 > Floating-point arithmetic is arithmetic in which real numbers are represented approximately to a fixed number of significant digits and scaled using an exponent in some fixed base: <code>r = significand &times; base<sup>exponent</sup></code>.

-:memo:

-- The relative error due to rounding is uniform, i.e. it is independent of the magnitude of the number.
-- The binary-based floating-point system has the smallest possible wobble (a range of relative errors).
+The relative error due to rounding is uniform, i.e. it is independent of the magnitude of the number.
+The binary-based floating-point system has the smallest possible wobble (a range of relative errors).

 :link: